Tetsuryō! Meet with Tetsudō Musume

 Tetsuryō!
-Meet with Tetsudō Musume (てつりょー！meet with 鉄道むすめ) is an upcoming anime television series produced by Pony Canyon and animated by East Fish Studio, featuring direction by Misuzu Hoshino, series composition by Aya Satsuki, and character designs by Hisanori Hashimoto.
+Meet with Tetsudō Musume (てつりょー！meet with 鉄道むすめ) is an upcoming anime television series produced by East Fish Studio.
+It will be directed by Misuzu Hoshino, with series composition handled by Aya Satsuki, characters designed by Hisanori Hashimoto, and music composed by Sōnosuke Takao.
 The series is based on the Tetsudō Musume franchise created by Tomytec, but features an original story.
-It is set to premiere in 2026.
+It is set to premiere on October 9, 2026, on Tokyo MX and BS Fuji.
+The opening theme song is "GO!
+GO!
+RAILWAY!!" performed by Asaka, and the ending theme song is "Watashi Miraisen" (わたし未来線) performed by Tetsuryo Club (May Tachibana, Hika Tsukishiro, Mao Shōji, and Haruna Fukushima).
+Sentai Filmworks licensed the series in North America, the UK, Ireland and Australia for streaming on Hidive.

 Premise

 The series follows four university students who are interested in railways.
 As members of the Railway Travel Club, they travel to various train stations and meet characters from the Tetsudō Musume franchise.